We offer alternative school break opportunities for students.

 This unique one-week volunteer program is offered year-round.
 All you need is five or more friends ages 16 or older.
 Then, simply select a location that you are interested in traveling to.
 You can choose a build close to school or somewhere across the country.
 After that, prepare for an incredible experience that you and your friends will never forget.

 Collegiate Challenge offers an education all its own.
-Whether your group is on the build site or serving in the ReStore, you’ll be learning about poor living conditions and how decent, affordable housing builds strength, stability and self-reliance for families.
+Whether your group is on the build site or serving in the ReStore, you’ll be learning about substandard living conditions and how affordable housing builds strength, stability and self-reliance for homeowners.
+This will allow you to see not just a house being built or repaired, but the people behind it – macro issues on a micro scale.
+These are life lessons you’ll carry with you far into the future.
+All the fun you’ll have will just be extra credit.

-No experience is needed to volunteer.
-Get your friends together and sign up for a Collegiate Challenge trip today.
+No experience is needed to volunteer so grab four friends or more and sign up for a Collegiate Challenge trip today!

 What ages can participate in the Collegiate Challenge?

-People ages 16 to 25 may participate in this program, and must have turned 16 by the first day of the project.
-Chaperones over the age of 25 are also welcome.
-If any volunteers are under the age of 18, at least one chaperone 25 years of age or older must be present for every five students.
+Youth ages 16 to 25 may participate in this program, and must have turned 16 by the first day of the project.
+Adult chaperones over the age of 25 are also welcome.
+If any volunteers are under the age of 18, at least one adult chaperone 25 years of age or older must be present for every five students.
 Please note that anyone under 18 cannot operate power tools or work more than six feet off the ground.

 Can I come as an individual?